 My short bio can be found HERE

-Chronological bio + samples for journalists etc BELOW:
+Long(ish) bio + samples BELOW:

 I began solo recordings in 2000 while I was working for Dramatyczny Theatre in Warsaw.
 I submitted my music to a few competitions.
-As a result I composed music for two theater productions and collaborated with Marcus Schmickler (A-Music) on his composition “United Untitled” during The Goethe Institute program called “Sounds D” dedicated to emerging Polish composers.
+As a result I composed music for two theater productions and collaborated with Marcus Schmickler (A-Music) on his composition “United Untitled” during The Goethe Institute programme called “Sounds D” dedicated to emerging Polish composers.

 Lost and La Station Radar